cosmicjs/todo-app/README.md

 ```
 yarn start
 ```
-3. Go to http://localhost:3000 to manage your To Dos.
+3. Go to http://localhost:3000 to manage your Todos.